Attention grabbing headline here

 Two headlines recently made the news.
 The first was the World Health Organization’s consideration of adding “Gaming Disorder” to their International Classification of Diseases.
 The second was how our mobile devices are making us stupid.
 Both of these have more in common than you might think.
-What gaming has that makes it ‘addictive’ is utilized by the same ‘dark patterns‘ that power much of today’s social media interactions.
+What gaming has that makes it addictive is often utilized by the same dark patterns that power much of today’s social media interactions.
 Most notably, interactions that cause dopamine responses.
-The problem with these ‘artificial’ (aka computer-mediated) interactions providing a dopamine release is that if you’re lacking in-person interactions that are the biological basis for dopamine responses, you’ll turn to artificial ones to supplement them.
+The problem with these artificial (aka computer-mediated) interactions providing a dopamine release is that if you lack in-person interactions that are the biological basis for dopamine responses, you’ll turn to artificial ones to supplement them.

-The real question is, is the subject matter that induces the dopamine response to blame for the addictive relationship that is developed or is the environment where the person cannot find organic interactions that would induce such natural and beneficial responses responsible for the resulting addiction of looking for them elsewhere?
+The real question is, is the subject matter that induces the dopamine response to blame for the addictive relationship that is developed or is the environment where the person cannot find organic interactions that would produce such natural and beneficial reactions responsible for the resulting addiction of looking for them elsewhere?
 Careful consideration should be made here as people who are diagnosed with an addiction to a particular trigger are thus restricted from engaging with that trigger in the future.
-What would this mean in situations where grade-school students are diagnosed with “gaming disorder” and are thus unable to do their school work because their school utilizes game theory and electronics in much of their teaching?
-What happens when someone recklessly engages in social media and thus is forced to give it up, but must interact in a similar environment for their careers such as utilizing tools like Slack or office Intranets?”
+What would this mean in situations where grade-school students are diagnosed with gaming disorder and are thus unable to do their school work because their school utilizes game theory and electronics in much of their teaching?
+What happens when someone recklessly engages in social media and thus is forced to give it up, but must interact in a similar environment for their careers such as utilizing tools like Slack or office Intranets?

 Questions for consideration: